 Led by stellar performances from Christian Charisiou and Teagan Wouters, who share some electric chemistry in the scenes they’re in together, the ensemble cast of The Wedding Singer delivers high-octane energy, riveting dance moves and wonderful singing performances.
 From Kirby Burgess bringing the rock and roll vibes with her hilariously daring performance as Linda to the charming Susan-Ann Walker putting a collective grin on the face of the audience whenever Rosie shows up, every member of the talented cast adds something unique to this top-notch production.

 Complete with a touch of comedy injected into almost every key moment of the show, keeping things fun and upbeat right through to the end, this musical comedy will have you laughing on your way out the theatre doors.

 The Wedding Singer is a wonderful work of art that exhibits vibrant 80s nostalgia, exceptional performances and incredible music throughout the entire production.
 The spellbinding choreography lights up the stage with electric dance moves, striking costume design and more pop culture references than you can count.
 Packed to the brim with feel-good moments that put a smile on your face, The Wedding Singer is the perfect show for getting right back into the joys of musical theatre in Australia.

 FOUR AND A HALF STARS (OUT OF FIVE)

-The Wedding Singer is playing at the Athenaeum Theatre in Melbourne through to June 5th.
+The Wedding Singer’s encore season is playing at the Arts Centre’s State Theatre in Melbourne through to February 20th.
 For more information and to purchase tickets, head HERE.